Quick answer

 Choose the LCD model if a visual readout matters in your space.
 That extra screen is useful when the bench is not well lit or when other people use the tool and need quick confirmation without listening closely.

-For most hobby workbenches, the plain model fits better because it gets out of the way.
+For most hobby test benches, the plain model fits better because it gets out of the way.

 What actually changes between them